Sibylla, Queen of Jerusalem: Fall of Jerusalem

 Sibylla was well-positioned to wield power because Guy's authority was entirely dependent on her.
 She was associated with her husband in public acts in the first months of their reign, but this was cut short by Saladin's invasion.
 In an act of continued defiance, Raymond had retired to his fief of Galilee, allied with Saladin, and garrisoned Tiberias with Muslim troops.
 The sultan attacked the kingdom on 26 April 1187.
 After Muslim troops annihilated the combined armies of the Templars and the Hospitallers at Cresson near Nazareth on 1 May, Raymond was forced by his own vassals to submit to Guy.
 Though now unified, the kingdom had been critically weakened by the defeat at Cresson.
 The Christian army led by Guy suffered a crushing defeat at the Horns of Hattin on 4 July.
 The king was taken prisoner; Raynald was executed; and Raymond died of an illness in Tripoli in September.

 At the time of King Guy's defeat and imprisonment at Hattin, Queen Sibylla was in Jerusalem.
 The queen went to Ascalon with her daughters to defend the city and only surrendered it to Saladin in return for Guy's release, but the sultan nevertheless kept him imprisoned.
+However, none of these appeals for aid were sent in Sibylla's name.
 In September, Saladin besieged Jerusalem.
 The queen commanded the defence with the assistance of Patriarch Heraclius and Balian of Ibelin, but intense bombardment forced them to surrender.
 Saladin allowed the defeated to ransom themselves, and Sibylla was further permitted to visit Guy in Nablus while she travelled to Antioch.
 She was apparently prevented from embarking there for Europe when her ship was seized by Conrad of Montferrat, her first husband's brother who had taken up the defence of Tyre.
 Sibylla instead joined her stepmother, Queen Maria, in Tripoli.
 In the months following the Battle of Hattin, all of the kingdom except Tyre fell to Saladin.

-Sibylla repeatedly pleaded with Saladin for Guy's release, and the sultan granted her request in July 1188.
-The couple reunited on the island of Arwad near Tortosa, from where they went north to Antioch and then back south to Tripoli, gathering an army along the way.
+Sibylla repeatedly pleaded with Saladin for Guy's release, and Saladin granted her request in July 1188.
+The couple tearfully reunited on the island of Arwad near Tortosa, from where they went north to Antioch and then back south to Tripoli, gathering an army along the way.
 They marched to Tyre in April 1189.
 The city's defender, Conrad, refused to allow the king and queen into the city, forcing them to spend months outside its walls.
 Conrad posited that Guy had forfeited the kingdom at Hattin and that Tyre was being held in trust for the Holy Roman emperor and the kings of England and France, who would decide to whom the government should be assigned.